gabrielcandrade/pizza-api/Readme.md

 # Brazilian Pizza - MoBerries

-This projects was asked by MoBerries as a tech review about my REST API habilities.
+This projects was asked by MoBerries as a tech review about my REST API abilities.
 Django REST Framework was used to solve all requirements write below.
 This Brazilian Pizza API was made as flexible as I could to attend all kind of Pizzerias.
 I hope you enjoy it. :)
 ## Requirements

 ### Pizza